ucan-wg/delegation/README.md

 # 0 Abstract

 UCAN Delegation is a component of [UCAN].
 This specification describes the semantics and serialization format for [UCAN] delegation between principals.
-UCAN Delegation provides a cryptographically verifiable container, batched capabilties, heirarchical authority, and extensible caveats.
+UCAN Delegation provides a cryptographically verifiable container, batched capabilities, hierarchical authority, and extensible caveats.

 # 1 Introduction